 While few people are intellectual geniuses, each of us has an area of outstanding ability that allows us to perform at a high level and adds to our overall energy and satisfaction.
 This zone of activity is what I call your Genius Zone.
 What is your own Genius Zone?
-You can identify it and activate it using an outline.
+You can begin to identify it and activate it using an outline.
 Talents, Purpose, Values, Desires, and Vision.

 - Your Talents are those activities that you are naturally exceptional at and that add to your energy, joy, and satisfaction.